 The Southdown Angling Association has a vibrant and friendly competition angling section with matches being held on most Sundays of the year and during the summer months, often a midweek evening match too.
 The Association competition scene has always been fairly buoyant and we always welcome members that would like to fish a match or two.
 The matches are competitive but friendly at the same time, so members shouldn't be put off should they feel they would perhaps like to participate.
 There's always a good deal of light hearted banter mixed in with "fishing talk" and usually an optional pool with an entrance fee of £5, with payouts generally to the top 3 or even the top 4 or 5 dependant on the number of entrants.
 All dates and times for the draw and the match duration, along with venue, are listed on the Fixture List and in the Membership Yearbook.

-The Association has an extensive array of trophies which are presented to all the winners at the Annual Social and Prizegiving Evening usually held in April each year.
+The Association has an extensive array of trophies which are presented to all the winners at the Annual Social and Prizegiving Evening each year.

 The years fixtures are listed via in the tab on the left of the page, please click to take a look.

 We look forward to meeting some new faces at our matches in the future and for further information please don't hesitate to contact us.

 Also keep an eye on our match results, giving vital infomation on when and where's fishing and what tactics are doing the damage!